 If you are injured or have been caused some sort of harm that has resulted in requiring medical treatment, you may decide that you want to file a claim with an insurance company to pay for your damages.
 To do so, you need to write and send them a demand letter.
 This letter will be used as a point of reference during negotiations for liability and compensation.
+Here are tips to follow when writing a car accident demand letter to learn more about how they are used during the car accident claim negotiation and sample car accident demand letter templates to use.

 What is a Demand Letter?